ncm2/ncm2/README.md

   completion plugin in the same buffer.
 Use `let g:cm_enable_for_all=0` and `call cm#enable_for_buffer()` to use this plugin for specific buffer.

-- If you want to disable some of the builtin sources of this plugin, add the following code into your vimrc to remove builtin tag completion, for
-  example:
+- Disable the plugin builtin tag completion source, for example:

 ```vim
 " remove the builtin tag completion